Sheep: Reproduction

 Sheep follow a similar reproductive strategy to other herd animals.
 A group of ewes is generally mated by a single ram, who has either been chosen by a breeder or (in feral populations) has established dominance through physical contest with other rams.
 Most sheep are seasonal breeders, although some are able to breed year-round.
 Ewes generally reach sexual maturity at six to eight months old, and rams generally at four to six months.
 However, there are exceptions.
 For example, Finnsheep ewe lambs may reach puberty as early as 3 to 4 months, and Merino ewes sometimes reach puberty at 18 to 20 months.
 Ewes have estrus cycles about every 17 days, during which they emit a scent and indicate readiness through physical displays towards rams.
-A minority of rams (8% on average) display a preference for homosexuality and a small number of the females that were accompanied by a male fetus in utero are freemartins (female animals that are behaviorally masculine and lack functioning ovaries).

 In feral sheep, rams may fight during the rut to determine which individuals may mate with ewes.
 Rams, especially unfamiliar ones, will also fight outside the breeding period to establish dominance; rams can kill one another if allowed to mix freely.
 During the rut, even usually friendly rams may become aggressive towards humans due to increases in their hormone levels.

 After mating, sheep have a gestation period of about five months, and normal labor takes one to three hours.
 Although some breeds regularly throw larger litters of lambs, most produce single or twin lambs.
 During or soon after labor, ewes and lambs may be confined to small lambing jugs, small pens designed to aid both careful observation of ewes and to cement the bond between them and their lambs.